 The Aire and Calder Navigation runs for 34 miles from the lively city of Leeds across the wide, flat fertile fields of east Yorkshire to the inland port of Goole.
 The high banks and flood gates may remind you that this is still a river at heart, made navigable over hundreds of years.
 The automated manned locks and large trading craft can tell you this is still a busy commercial waterway, despite the demise of many traditional industries.
 And the marinas, moorings and smaller boats also show it is an increasingly popular waterway with leisure boaters, partly because of the network of cruisable waterways it opens up.

-The Yorkshire River Ouse flows off the North Yorks Moors through the medieval city of York and on for over sixty navigable miles before emptying into the Humber Estuary.
-A trading river since Roman times, the Ouse is now a popular leisure waterway.
-Above York the Ouse becomes the River Ure and then a short two mile length of the restored Ripon Canal takes it the upper limit of navigation in an historic basin in the medieval city.
+The Ouse flows off the North Yorks Moors through the medieval city of York and on for over sixty navigable miles before emptying into the Humber Estuary.
+It has been a trading river since Roman times, it’s now a popular leisure waterway, especially around York and above were it becomes the River Ure and the short restored Ripon Canal with its historic city centre basin.
 Below York after Naburn Lock the Ouse becomes increasingly tidal and must be navigated with care.

-The River Derwent is a tributary of the Ouse and is navigable with care for about 12 miles from the tidal Ouse up to a junction with the Pocklington Canal, above the junction the river channel is now overgrown.
+A tributary of the Ouse and navigable with care for about 12 miles from the tidal Ouse up to a junction with the Pocklington Canal where the river channel becomes overgrown.
 The river was tidal up to Stamford Bridge until the 1970s when a barrage and lock was built at its junction with the Ouse at Barmby to enable water abstraction.
-Seven of the nine and half miles of the once derelict Pocklington Canal between the River Derwent and the Bielby Arm are now open to navigation thanks to the Pocklington Canal Amenity Society.
+Seven miles of the once derelict Pocklington Canal to the Bielby Arm are now reopened thanks to the Pocklington Canal Amenity Society.